Hygrophorus olivaceoalbus: Taxonomy

-Characteristics
+Description

 Fruit body

 The cap of H. olivaceoalbus is 3–12 cm wide and is hemispherical in young fungi; they become flatter and wider with age, but they keep their characteristic dark umbo.
 Underneath the slimy grey to sooty-brown surface, the cap cuticle is streaked with fine, dark grey radially arranged fibers.
 Young fruit bodies are covered by two velum layers; the inner velum, composed of dark fibrils, becomes a ring or sheath (annular zone) on the stem that is covered by the gelatinous outer layer.

 The fruit body has a long stem ranging from 3 to 12 cm, a diameter of 1–3 cm and a somewhat slimy surface in wet weather.
 It is often wavy or bent.
 The base of the stem is sometimes slimmer than near its apex.
 Above the annular zone, the stem is smooth and whitish.
 It is covered by two layers of tissue: the exterior sticky layer, and the comparatively thin interior layer that consists of flaky fibres, similar to those under the cap's slime layer, with which they are initially linked.
 As the stem grows and increases in length, the interior layer becomes ripped, and breaks up into ragged dark concentric bands.
 The gills of H. olivaceoalbus are thick, widely spaced and adnate (broadly attached) to decurrent (extending slightly down the stem); they are white (slightly greyish on the base), and have a waxy surface.

 The flesh of the mushroom is smooth, thin and white.
 The taste and odor are mild and have no distinct smell.
 When treated with a dilute solution of sodium hydroxide (NaOH) or sulfuric acid, the flesh turns reddish.
 The spore print of H. olivaceoalbus is white.

 Microscopic characteristics

-The spores are 9–12 × 5–6 µm, ellipsoid, and are not amyloid; their surface is smooth.
+The spores are 9–12 × 5–6 μm, ellipsoid, and are not amyloid; their surface is smooth.
 They are yellow in Melzer's reagent.
-The basidia have dimension of 46–62 × 7–10 µm, and are tetrasporic with short, stubby sterigmata.
+The basidia have dimension of 46–62 × 7–10 μm, and are tetrasporic with short, stubby sterigmata.
 They have neither pleurocystidia nor cheilocystidia.

-The cap cuticle has a width of 250 to 450 µm and consists of loopshaped, dark hyphae with a width from 2 to 3 µm, which form an ixocutis (a horizontal layer of hyphae embedded in slime) and possess clamp connections; the fungus has no hypocutis.
-The gill trama consists of hyphae about 3 to 8 µm thick; the cap tissue comprises radial hyphae.
+The cap cuticle has a width of 250 to 450 μm and consists of loopshaped, dark hyphae with a width from 2 to 3 μm, which form an ixocutis (a horizontal layer of hyphae embedded in slime) and possess clamp connections; the fungus has no hypocutis.
+The gill trama consists of hyphae about 3 to 8 μm thick; the cap tissue comprises radial hyphae.

 The mycorrhiza, formed from H. olivaceoalbus as a fungal partner, such as the Piceirhiza gelatinosa, is white and has a smooth, waxy surface, with several layers of hyphae layered around the tree's roots; sometimes this mycorrhiza shows hypertrophy.
 The hyphae are covered with a jellylike mass that is secreted from the outer walls of the hyphae.
 The ectomycorrhizae can reach lengths of up to 10 mm and have few side branches; many older ectomycorrhizae have a cavity at the tip that resembles a hole.